 The number to represent roman numeral IV is 4 and IX is 9.

-How to write zero in Roman numeral?
+How to write zero in Roman numerals?